getampt/docs/http.md

 Single-Page Applications (SPAs) are applications that load a single HTML page and dynamically update that page as the user interacts with the application.
 SPAs are typically built using a JavaScript framework such as React, Vue, or Angular.

+### The SPA Routing Problem

+SPAs use client-side routing to navigate between pages.
+When a user visits a route like `/products/123`, your SPA's JavaScript router handles it.
+But if the user refreshes the page or shares that URL, the browser makes a direct request to your server for `/products/123`.
+Without proper configuration, this results in a **404 error** because your server doesn't have a route handler for that path.

+### The Solution: Serve index.html for All Paths

+To fix this, configure your server to return `index.html` for all paths that aren't API routes or static assets.
+This allows your SPA to load and take over routing on the client side.

 You can use `http.readStaticFile` or `http.node.readStaticFile` to serve the `index.html` page for all paths.
 For example, using Express:

 ```javascript